ChrisWojcik/simple-form-validator/README.md

 # Simple Form Validator

-This simplified form validator includes two class files to provide basic server- side validation of form inputs.
-Though nowhere near as robust as other form validators (e.g. PEAR HTML_QuickForm2), this project is lightweight and may be sufficient for very simple projects.
+This simplified form validator includes two class files to provide basic server-side validation of form inputs.
+Though nowhere near as robust as other form validators (e.g. PEAR HTML_QuickForm2), this may be sufficient for very simple projects.

 This code was originally created as part of a class project.